Waiting list/waiting times

 People can come onto the NRGDS waiting list in two ways.

-When someone is aged 18 or over, they can self-refer, or be referred by a professional, to our service.
+When someone is aged 17 or over (given that they are not offered an appointment with NRGDS until they turn 18), they can self-refer, or be referred by a professional, to our service.

-However, people can also ask to be transferred onto our waiting list if they have turned 18 while being assessed, treated, or waiting to be seen by a children and young peoples’ gender identity service, as these services only treat under-18s.
-People who are transferred to our waiting list from a children and young peoples’ gender identity service join the NRGDS waiting list at a level which reflects the length of time they have already been waiting for children’s services.
-(They are likely to be near the top of our waiting list if they were already in assessment and will be prioritised if they are in treatment in a children’s service.)
-This can lead to transfers from children’s services being prioritised when offering first assessment appointments.
+However, people can also ask to be transferred onto our waiting list if they have turned 18 while being assessed or treated by a children and young peoples’ gender identity service, as these services only treat under-18s.
+People who are transferred to our waiting list from a children and young peoples’ gender identity service join the NRGDS waiting list at a level which reflects the treatment they received in children’s services.
+This can lead to transfers from children’s services being prioritised when offering assessment appointments.
+Prior to the service’s temporary suspension, people were able to transfer to NRGDS from a children’s service as a Transfer of Wait, meaning the time they spent in the children’s service was taken into account during their transfer and they were placed accordingly onto our waiting list (They are likely to be near the top of our waiting list if they were already in assessment and will be prioritised if they are in treatment in a children’s service.).

-Many people have already been on a children’s service waiting list for several years when they are transferred to us, and we recognise the importance of young people receiving assessment, support, and treatment for gender dysphoria as soon as possible.
+Many people have already been on a children’s service waiting list for several years when they were transferred to us, we recognised the importance of young people receiving assessment, support, and treatment for gender dysphoria as soon as possible.

 However, prioritising transfers in this way meant that the waiting times for people aged 18+ being referred to our service sometimes remained the same for many months, or even got longer, as they could not ‘move up the queue’.